River Tyne: River crossings

-River South Tyne

-Tyne bridges in popular literature
+In popular literature

 LJ Ross' thriller Seven Bridges from the DCI Ryan series evolves around the Tyne bridges.

 Artworks and sculpture

 Newcastle-upon-Tyne

 The river is represented, and personified, in a sculpture unveiled in 1968 as part of the new Civic Centre (seat of Newcastle City Council).
-Sculpted by David Wynne, the massive bronze figure incorporates flowing water into its design.
+Sculpted by David Wynne, the massive bronze figure River God Tyne incorporates flowing water into its design.

 Salmon Trail

 The Environment Agency is currently working with architects and cultural consultancy xsite, in collaboration with Commissions North, to create a travelling sculpture trail along the River Tyne.

 The Tyne Salmon Trail will serve as a celebration of the river, its heritage and its increasingly diverse ecosystem.
-Historically a major symbol in the regional identity of the North East of England, the river plays host to a plethora of different species, the number of which is growing year on year in line with the rivers improving health.
+Historically a major symbol in the regional identity of the North East of England, the river plays host to a plethora of different species, the number of which is growing year on year in line with the river's improving health.

 The trail looks to capture the imagination of residents and tourists visiting the area – providing them with the ultimate 'fact finding' design experience, which celebrates the salmon's migratory journey in the Northeast of England.

 FINS, REFLECTION and JOURNEY were the first three cubes to be launched in December 2007 from a family of ten.
 Each cube is inspired by the textures, changing colours, movement and journey of the salmon.
 With each offering a 'modern day keepsake' to take away, in the form of a designed Bluetooth message.

 The other cubes will be moving along the River Tyne over one year visiting different locations from Kielder to the Mouth of the Tyne in the summer 2008 before starting their long journey back to their birthplace.